-There is so much invention here, Mr G should consider changing his name to Enid Blyton -- he writes after all as if he were the Noddy of Philosophy.
+There is so much invention here, Mr G should consider changing his name to Enid Blyton -- after all, he writes as if he were the Noddy of Philosophy.

 Mr G Goes To Town

-Now, as to whether this 'method' "illuminates reality", I will pass no comment --, except to say that, since we can see only too clearly the deleterious effects too much Hegelian Hermeticism has had on the brain of this sad waffler, the only illumination that the highly repetitious books on dialectics should be allowed to provide is that which is given off by Hume's bonfire when we consign them to its flames.
+Now, as to whether this 'method' "illuminates reality", I will pass no comment --, except to say that, since we can now see all too clearly the deleterious effects that too much Hegelian Hermeticism has had on the brain of this sad waffler, the only illumination that the highly repetitious books on dialectics should be allowed to provide is that which is given off by Hume's bonfire when we consign them to its flames.

 Has anyone got a can of petrol...?

 Why should we be interested?
 Rosa here will claim that its important because of the failures of Marxism and make a series of assertions about these failures being connected to a belief in dialectics.
 These assertions are not very convincing or well argued, and sadly demonstrate that knowledge of formal logic does not necessarily lead you to coherent arguments.